 To manage your function apps with Azure Explorer in your IDEA, follow these steps:

 Click on Function App and you'll see all your function apps listed.

 Click to select on one of your function apps, then right click and select Show Properties to open the detail page.

 Right click on your HttpTrigger-Java function app, then select Trigger Function in Browser.
 You'll see that the browser is opened with the trigger URL.

 To add more functions to your project, follow these steps:

 Right click on the package org.example.functions and select New -> Azure Function Class.

-Fill in the class name HttpTest and select HttpTrigger in the create function class wizard, click OK to create, in this way, you can create new functions as you want.
+Fill in the class name HttpTest and select HttpTrigger in the create function class wizard, then click OK to create.
+In this way, you can create new functions as you want.

 Cleaning up functions

 Select one of your function apps using Azure Explorer in your IDEA, then right-click and select Delete.
 This command might take several minutes to run.
 When it's done, the status will refresh in Azure Explorer.